TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/migrate-appliance-update.md

 ## **Recommended Steps**

-* Ensure you have the latest appliance update installed by turning on auto-update on the appliance.
+* Ensure you have the latest appliance update installed by turning on auto-update on the appliance